trilkk/elden-ring-checklist/README.md

 - Meet Smithing Master Hewg. `[NPC: Hewg]`
 - Meet Fia, Deathbed Companion.
 No need to embrace her yet. `[NPC: Fia]`
 - Jump down from the balcony.
 Let Albricht complete the gesture. `[GESTURE: Reverential Bow]`

+## Caelid
+- Meet Iron Fist Alexander stuck at the Gael Tunnel, just on the Calid side on the cliffs between Stormveil and Caelid `[NPC: Alexander]`

 ## Weeping Peninsula
 - Meet Irina of Morne after traversing Bridge of Sacrifice.
 Accept letter. `[NPC: Irina]`